 Bacterial conjunctivitis requires treatment.
 See your doctor for a formal diagnosis as soon as possible.
 If they find you have the bacterial strain of conjunctivitis, they’ll most likely prescribe you antibiotics.

-Visit us in store today and let us take care of you.
+Visit our office today and let us take care of you.

 Blackfoot, ID 83221.
 United States